 About This Chapter

-After answering the multiple choice questions, writing the essay portion of your exam may seem impossible, but if you have some tools at your disposal, you may be up to the task.
-In this chapter, our instructors focus on the mechanics of writing, from faulty comparisons to active voice.
+After answering the multiple choice questions, writing the essay portion of your exam may seem challenging, but if you have some tools at your disposal, you should be up to the task.
+In this chapter, our instructors focus on the mechanics of writing, from faulty comparisons to topic sentences and essay bodies.
 You'll learn what makes writing good and, more importantly, how to improve your own writing.
 You'll get tips on writing in a timed environment and how to choose a strong thesis quickly.
-This chapter is designed to teach you:
+After completing the chapter, you should be ready to:

 1. How to Focus Your Essay and Respond to the Essay Prompt